molML/BME_data_analysis/doc_python_01_refresher.md

 * [W3schools](https://www.w3schools.com/python/python_variables_multiple.asp)
 * [A Byte of Python](https://python.swaroopch.com/)

 ## Additional resources
 * [Book] [A Byte of Python](https://python.swaroopch.com/):  a free book on programming using the Python language.
 It serves as a tutorial or guide to the Python language for a beginner audience.
 * [Online tutorial] [Learn Python Programming](https://pythonbasics.org/): a website containing materials and exercises for the Python 3 programming language.
+* [Online quizzes] [HackerRank](https://www.hackerrank.com/dashboard), a great platform to test you coding knowledge and solve challenging problems!

 <sub>Copyright &copy; 2023 Francesca Grisoni.
 Distributed by an [MIT licence](LICENSE).</sub>